Player Playwrights meet 7.30pm Mondays

 We schedule readings of new works, drama and comedy, created by our Members.
 The work is then critiqued by fellow Members.
 The aim of our criticism is always to guide and aid the writer to improve their work.

 Many plays that get their first outing at Player Playwrights go on to full professional productions on the London stage, often with actors from Player Playwrights appearing in them.

 To find out more about how Members can put their work forward for a reading click here

-All events scheduled on zoom every Monday, 7.30pm
+All events scheduled via Zoom or in person at North London Tavern every Monday, 7.30pm

 Created by Caleb Estes